Take heart and face your fears about retirement

 Donna Phelan graciously agreed to do an interview with me.
 I asked about the obstacles that women face and she outlined the socio-economic factors like lower earnings, fewer promotions and perks, and workforce exits for childcare or eldercare.
 She suggested that women need to take responsibility for their financial well-being, develop their own financial plans, and become financially literate by learning the language of money.
 She also suggested that women may also choose to delay retirement, work part-time or start a business in retirement.
 Another interesting idea was to choose non-traditional residence sharing to reduce costs and isolation.
 She also encourages women to form SISTER’S CLUBS to discuss how to create retirement income, educate and support each other, generate ideas and business ventures and have fun!
 These are all great ideas on helping women face their fears about retirement.

-The retirement gender gap is even bigger that the gender pay gap!
+The retirement gender gap is even bigger than the gender pays gap!
 Getting good professional advice may be the next step but…

 Have financial planners failed us?

 Rob Carrick wrote an article in the January 31st Business Section of the Globe and Mail called Advisers and Women: Is Anyone Listening?
-He points out that a survey found 73 per cent of women were unhappy with the service they got from the financial industry.
-The problem appears to be Rodney Dangerfield’s complaint, “No Respect!”, from the 85 per cent dominated by men industry.
-Communication is a two way street and women need to take the time and energy to educate themselves, interview as many advisers as it takes to find a trusted one, articulate their goals, and keep eyes on the money ball.
+He points out that a survey found 73 percent of women were unhappy with the service they got from the financial industry.
+The problem appears to be Rodney Dangerfield’s complaint, “No Respect!”, from the 85 percent dominated by the men industry.
+Communication is a two-way street and women need to take the time and energy to educate themselves, interview as many advisers as it takes to find a trusted one, articulate their goals, and keep eyes on the money ball.